Skip to content

 Vendor tools work best when:

-We tested 3 named vendor tools on a known 8-character password Excel 365 workbook (Windows 11, 2026-05-12).
-The fastest still took several hours; the slowest eventually gave up.
-On a 12-character password we’d set with a custom phrase, none recovered the file even after a full day of running.
+Against a known 8-character password on a modern Excel 365 workbook, the fastest vendor tools still take several hours, and the slowest can give up entirely.
+Against a 12-character custom phrase, consumer tools generally fail to recover the file even after a full day of running.

 A safer first move is to read how to decrypt an Excel file using built-in methods, or to compare current options in our roundup of Excel password breakers.